- 14 hours (Approx.)

 - Type of transportation: climate controlled Van

-- The group size is limited to 8 to 9 people for each Van.
+- The group size is limited to 9 people for each Transit Van and up to 12 people in our mini coach.
 Bigger group bookings are possible and multiple Van's will be used in this case.

 - Travelers should have a moderate physical fitness level